 What are the differences between a Medicare Supplement and Medicare Advantage plan?

-Not many seniors fully understand the differences between a Medigap plan and a Medicare Advantage plan This article goes over the key differences between the plans and what that means for your wallet
+Not many seniors fully understand the differences between a Medigap plan and a Medicare Advantage plan.
+This article goes over the key differences between the plans and what that means for your wallet.

 senior or middle age pretty woman feeling puzzled and confused, doubting, weighting or choosing different options with funny expression